ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 - [aASR-003](#aasr-003-the-anchorstateregistry-will-be-correctly-initialized-at-deployment)
 - [aSC-001](#asc-001-superchainconfig-correctly-reports-its-guardian-address)

-### iASR-004: The anchor game was created recently, within some bounded time period.
+### iASR-002: The anchor state is recent, within some bounded time period.

-When asked for the **anchor game** by fault dispute games, the contract will only serve an **anchor game** that is recent within some bounded period of time.
+When asked for the **anchor state** by fault dispute games, the contract will only serve an **anchor state** whose L2 block timestamp is recent, within some bounded period of time.

 #### Impact